-24) A mutual fund that is organized as a limited partnership with high minimum investments is called a

-A) hedge fund.
+24) A mutual fund that is organized as a limited partnership with high minimum investments is called a A) hedge fund.
 B) investment bank.
 C) mutual savings bank.
 D) money market mutual fund.

-Answer: A

-AACSB: Application of Knowledge

-AACSB.
-Application of Knowledge

-25) Hedge funds require large minimum investments ranging from to or

-more.

-A) \$100,000; \$1 million

-B) \$1000; \$10,000

-C) \$100; \$1000

-D) \$\$10,000; \$25,000

-Answer: A

-AACSB: Application of Knowledge

-Thread.
-Tippheadon of this wreage

-26) The limited memberships and high dollar minimums for hedge funds means that these funds are

-A) subject to weaker regulation than other mutual funds.
+Answer: A AACSB: Application of knowledge AACSB.
+Application of knowledge 25) Hedge funds require large minimum investments ranging from to or more.
+A) \$100,000; \$1 million B) \$1000; \$10,000 C) \$100; \$1000 D) \$\$10,000; \$25,000 Answer: A AACSB: Application of knowledge 26) The limited memberships and high dollar minimums for hedge funds means that these funds are A) subject to weaker regulation than other mutual funds.
 B) more stringently regulated for fear of collapse.
 C) limited in the types of assets they can purchase.
 D) under the control of the U.S. Treasury.

-Answer: A

-AACSB: Application of Knowledge

-2.7 Regulation of the Financial System

-1) Which of the following is NOT a goal of financial regulation?

-A) ensuring the soundness of the financial system

-B) reducing moral hazard

-C) reducing adverse selection

-D) ensuring that investors never suffer losses

-Answer: D

-AACSB: Analytical Thinking

-Throad.
-Thinking

-2) Increasing the amount of information available to investors helps to reduce the problems of

-and in the financial markets.

-A) adverse selection; moral hazard

-B) adverse selection; risk sharing

-C) moral hazard; transactions costs

-D) adverse selection; economies of scale

-Answer: A

-AACSB: Reflective Thinking
+Answer: A AACSB: Application of knowledge 2.7 Regulation of the Financial System Which of the following is NOT a goal of financial regulation?
+A) ensuring the soundness of the financial system B) reducing moral hazard C) reducing adverse selection D) ensuring that investors never suffer losses Answer: D AACSB: Analytical thinking 2) Increasing the amount of information available to investors helps to reduce the problems of and in the financial markets.
+A) adverse selection; moral hazard B) adverse selection; risk sharing C) moral hazard; transactions costs D) adverse selection; economies of scale Answer: A AACSB: Reflective thinking